Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 2. Proxy Servers

 Proxy servers are different from VPNs but can also protect your identity online.
-Proxy servers are computers you filter your internet access through before reaching a server.
-When you connect to any sites or networks, those sites won't be able to see your IP address, they'll see the proxy server's address instead.
+These servers are computers you filter your internet connection through before reaching your online destination.
+When you connect to any sites or networks, those sites won't be able to see your address — they'll see the proxy server's new IP address instead.

 Proxy servers work well when you just want to protect your IP address from getting out.
 There are free (but slow) proxy connections available online.
-Proxy servers don't provide the layers of encryption like a VPN, but they are still useful.
+Moreover, they don't provide added layers of encryption like a VPN does, but they can still be useful.

-Using a TOR, short for The Onion Router, Browser is another way to maintain anonymity online and ensure privacy.
-TOR works like a proxy server, but your computer's signal goes through three random servers or relays.
-The final relay sends your signal out into the online space.
-Think of it like your IP address is inside an onion with multiple layers protecting and hiding it.
+Using Tor (short for The Onion Router) Browser is another way to maintain anonymity online and ensure privacy.
+Tor works like a proxy server, but your computer's signal goes through three random servers or relays.
+The final relay sends your signal out into online space.
+Think of it like your IP address being inside an onion with multiple layers protecting and hiding it.

-A TOR Browser keeps your internet activity hidden from your internet service provider as well as the websites and networks you use.
-TOR is also open-source software that is free to download and use from the TOR Project's website.
+Tor Browser keeps your internet activity hidden from your ISP as well as the websites and networks you use.
+Tor is also open-source software that is free to download and use from the Tor Project's website.

 4. Public Wi-Fi Networks

-If previous options require too much effort, you can always go to a mall, coffee shop or airport and join the free public Wi-Fi network offered.
-Using a public Wi-Fi network changes your IP address, and websites and other networks will see your listed IP address as the IP address of the public Wi-Fi network.
+If previous options require too much effort, you can always go to a mall, coffee shop or airport and join their free public Wi-Fi.
+Using public Wi-Fi also changes your IP address, making it so websites and other networks see your listed IP address as that of the public network.

 While these free Wi-Fi hotspots can come in handy, they can also be risky.
-Joining an unknown network can open you up to other risks, including:
+Joining an unknown network can open you up to several risks, including:

-• Malware distribution: Hackers can install sketchy software on your device.
+• Malware distribution: Hackers can take advantage of the weaker security in public Wi-Fi networks to install sketchy software on your device, such as viruses, adware and trackers.

 • Malicious hotspots: Cybercriminals can create networks that appear like legitimate public hotspots to trick people into connecting before stealing their information.

-• Wi-Fi snooping and sniffing: Hackers use software to view what you're doing online, steal your information or even take over your internet session.
+• Wi-Fi snooping and sniffing: Hackers might use software to see what you're doing online, steal your information or even take over your internet session.

-You may want to consider the other three options first.
-It's best to protect your information with a VPN before using a public Wi-Fi network.
+You may want to consider the three options we listed first.
+As a rule of thumb, it's best to protect any sensitive information with a VPN before using a public Wi-Fi network.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-The IP address you're using to read this article right now is not yours.
-You don't own your IP address.
-Internet service providers, network operators, hardware manufacturers and others can assign you an IP address so you are easily identifiable online.
+The IP address you're using to read this article right now is not yours — you don't own your IP address.
+Internet service providers, network operators, hardware manufacturers and others assign you an IP address so you are easily identifiable online.
 No one actually owns these strings of numbers.
 They're just ID cards that issuers assign and reassign as needed.

 What Can You Do With an IP Address?